dataseyo/portfolio/README.md

 ## Foreground Model and Interaction

+I used a restricted and inverted Orbit Controls to rotate around the scene, and a Zustand store that updates with a change in camera angle.
+Text is rendered and animated in when the angle reaches a predefined value.

-The foreground model consumes a scroll event from the Drei useScroll helper, and updates its rotation based on the scroll offset.
-The content animates when in (scroll) view to appear on screen.
+~~The foreground model consumes a scroll event from the Drei useScroll helper, and updates its rotation based on the scroll offset.
+The content animates when in (scroll) view to appear on screen.~~

 ## GLSL Shaders with React Three Fiber